Game Preview: Iowa Wild at Colorado Eagles

 • Discuss this story on the American Hockey League message board...

-- Wolf Pack Welcome Bears for Weekend Back-To-Back Set - Hartford Wolf Pack
+- Wolf Pack Eye Weekend Split in Rematch vs. Bears at XL Center - Hartford Wolf Pack

 - Game Preview: Iowa Wild at Colorado Eagles - Iowa Wild